College of Liberal Arts & Social Sciences > Academics > School of Public Service > Faculty > tijana-tufek-memisevic

 Tijana Tufek-Memisevic

 Dr. Tijana Tufek Memisevic is a recognized international expert in sustainable urban development.
-She combines practical industry knowledge with her academic background, having earned her Master’s in Architecture from the University of Sarajevo and her Ph.D. in Urban Planning from the Cracow University of Technology.
+She combines practical industry knowledge with international academic experience, holding a Master’s in Architecture from the University of Sarajevo and a Ph.D. in Urban Planning from the Cracow University of Technology.
+Her work spans applied research, policy advising, and cross-sector collaboration to support practical strategies for sustainable development.

 Dr. Tufek Memisevic is committed to shaping the future of green and sustainable cities, drawing on her experience in architectural practice, consultancy, research, and academia.
-Her teaching background includes architectural, urban design, and planning courses at universities in Sarajevo and Cracow.
+She has taught architecture, urban design, and planning courses at universities in Sarajevo and Cracow.
+In the classroom, she often employs an experiential learning approach, encouraging students to engage directly with the built environment and apply theory through real-world analysis and fieldwork.